cpaxton/costar_stack/costar_tools/object_on_table_segmenter/README.md

  - tables with a large plate on them
  - in a large plastic bin with dimensions of about 1.5m x 1m x 30cm.

+A pcd can be saved which contains the convex hull of the table.
+So if we use loadTable, it will just load the saved pcd as the convex hull to segment the objects on table.
+Otherwise.
+It will try to get the table convex hull first before segmenting the objects.

 ## Prerequisites

 To run this code you need: